athena-framework/website/docs/components/config.md

-Athena includes the [Config](https://athena-framework.github.io/config/Athena/Config.html) component as a means to configure an Athena application.
+Athena includes the [Athena::Config][] component as a means to configure an Athena application.

 ## Configuration

 A core part of the config component is defining a `YAML` based way to configure an application in the form of `athena.yml`.
-Other components and/or developers may add configuration options to [ACF::Base](https://athena-framework.github.io/athena/Athena/Config/Base.html).
+Other components and/or developers may add configuration options to [ACF::Base][Athena::Config::Base].
 This utilizes `YAML::Serializable`, with the `Strict` module in order to provide type safe configuration for an application.

 ### CORS

-Currently the only configurable piece of Athena is [ART::Config::CORS](https://athena-framework.github.io/athena/Athena/Routing/Config/CORS.html) to support configuring the [ART::Listeners::CORS](https://athena-framework.github.io/athena/Athena/Routing/Listeners/CORS.html) listener.
+Currently the only configurable piece of Athena is [ART::Config::CORS][Athena::Routing::Config::CORS] to support configuring the [ART::Listeners::CORS][Athena::Routing::Listeners::CORS] listener.

 ```yaml
 ---